 We consider each parent or non-parent carer’s care of the child as part of our child support assessment.
 This is their percentage of care.

-How your income affects your payment
+How your income affects your child support

 We consider each parent’s income equally when we make a child support assessment.
-We don’t use income from non-parent carers.
+We don’t use income from non parent carers.

 Fixed and minimum assessments